trevor-m/tensorflow-bicubic-downsample/README.md

 # tensorflow-bicubic-downsample
-tf.image.resize_images has aliasing when downsampling and does not have gradients for bicubic mode.
+tf.image.resize_images has aliasing when downsampling and does not define gradients for bicubic mode.
 This implementation fixes those problems.

 # Example
-These images have been downsample by a factor of 4 from the original.
+These images have been downsampled by a factor of 4 from the original.
 The results from this code matches the scipy.misc.imresize results exactly.

 tf.images.resize_images | This code | scipy.misc.imresize | Original
 --- | --- | --- | ---